DEMYSTIFYING THE PALEO DIET: PART 4

 Interestingly, I stumbled across an article in Scientific American that echoed my sentiments regarding the relative futility of attempting to isolate the “ultimate” paleo diet- you might as well hunt for the Lost Ark, the Fountain of Youth, and Lemuria while you’re at it.
 According to the author of the article in SA, “the Paleo diet is founded more on privilege than logic” (Jabr).
 Another author, Marlene Zuk, supported that argument in her book Paleofantasies, stating that “‘Paleofantasies’ call to mind a time when everything about us- body, mind, and behavior- was in sync with the environment… but no such time existed” (Ibid).

 Every single species consumed today, as I’ve mentioned previously, is about as different from its Paleolithic ancestor as Mini Me from Austin Powers is from a prototypical, bloodthirsty, take-no-prisoners-because-we’ll-eat-them-before-we-get-home Cro-Magnon man.
-Whether flora or fauna, we’ve selectively bred everything we eat for desirable traits, rendering them totally dissimilar to their Paleolithic forebears.
-The entire Brassica family (Brussels sprouts, cabbage, broccoli, kale, bok choi, etc) is derived from a single plant that wasn’t domesticated until 4000 BCE.
+Whether flora or fauna, we’ve selectively bred everything we eat for desirable traits.
+Rendering them totally dissimilar to their Paleolithic forebears.
 Contrary to the assertions of the popular media, J. Stanton suggests that the most damning evidence to the conception of Paleolithic starches, fruits, and veggies as wholly like those of the modern era (in terms of glycemic load and carbohydrate content) is the utter lack of tooth decay in Paleolithic remains.

-Throw on top of that brutally damning heap of factual pain the ridiculously stark lack of diversity in modern Paleo diets, and the idea that modern humans could eat a truly Paleolithic diet is nailed shut harder than a porn star in a 500-man gangbang.
+Throw on top of that brutally damning heap of factual pain the ridiculously stark lack of diversity in modern Paleo diets.
+The idea that modern humans could eat a truly Paleolithic diet is nailed shut harder than a porn star in a 500-man gangbang.

-Another issue I previously mentioned was the conception of regional diversity in Paleo and hunter-gatherer diets, which vary widely in food selection and macronutrient profiles.
-The Scientific American again backed my assertions in this regard, pointing to four different hunter-gatherer societies and their respective diets- the Inuit, Hiwi, !Kung, and Hazda.
-To see exactly how disparate their diets are/were, check out this badass infographic.
+Another issue I previously mentioned was the conception of regional diversity in Paleo and hunter-gatherer diets.
+Which vary widely in food selection and macronutrient profiles.
+Therefore, the Scientific American again backed my assertions in this regard.
+Pointing to four different hunter-gatherer societies and their respective diets- the Inuit, Hiwi, !Kung, and Hazda.
+Moreover, to see exactly how disparate their diets are/were, check out this badass infographic.

-- Allowed: Meat, fat, organs, and any other unprocessed animal product from animals fed and finished on grass (or forage, in the case of non-grass-eaters like chickens); fish and shellfish; eggs; tree nuts; vegetables; roots; berries; mushrooms; certain fruits in limited quantities; raw honey in small amounts.
+- Allowed: Meat, fat, organs, and any other unprocessed animal product from animals fed and finished on grass; fish and shellfish; eggs; tree nuts; vegetables; roots; berries; mushrooms; certain fruits in limited quantities; raw honey in small amounts.

 - Forbidden: Dairy products, legumes, grains, potatoes, sugar, added salt, and processed foods of any kind.